 If you found a way to do a task more efficiently than the way you were instructed, what would you do?

 Have you had any experience handling cash?
 If so, where and how did you gain your experience?

-If an existing customer gets angry over a new bank verification policy, how would you handle it?
+If an existing customer became angry over a new bank verification policy, how would you handle it?

-If you are facing a problem with a customer and do not know how else to proceed, what would you do?
+If you were facing a problem with a customer and did not know how else to proceed, what would you do?